METACOGNISANCE

 · God

-As we free ourselves from these cognitive fallacies, our experience of life emerges through observation, clarity and presence, greatly enhancing our own contentment, relationships with others whilst vastly improving our judgment faculties and decision-making abilities.
+If we can free ourselves from the weight and meaning of these concepts, our experience of life emerges through greater observation, clarity and presence.
+This enhances inner fulfilment, relationships with others and vastly improves judgment faculties and decision-making abilities.

 KNOWLEDGE